 – Expertrec’s wordpress search engine comes up with the best search weights for your site.
 But if you want to tweak your search relevance, you can do so by going to Search tuning-> Search weights-> Assign weights by dragging and dropping.
 You can move up the URL above the title if in case you want to give more weight to the URL.

 Go to file types->And choose which types of file formats you want to show in your search results.

-Improve look and feel of your wordpress search –
+Improve the look and feel of your WordPress search –

 - Input Box- Go to Look and feel-> Input box and here you can customize your search box’s look and feel without coding.

-- Search results page– Once an user presses enter, your search results page appears you can control this page’s look and feel as well
+- Search results page– Once a user presses enter, your search results page appears you can control this page’s look and feel as well

 - WordPress pagination– You can also style wordpress pagination which helps users to toggle between pages.

 Analyze search queries